-- (b) Employees may carry over no more than 524 hours of annual leave from one Fiscal Year to the next except that when an employee is required to forego the use of annual leave because of emergency work, the Chief Administrative Officer may, upon the recommendation of the Chief of Police, permit an employee to carry over a maximum of 120 additional hours of annual leave. - (c) All employees must use a minimum of 40 hours of annual leave during each Fiscal Year. - (d) All use of annual leave requires prior supervisory approval.
+- (1) The County agrees to allow the Labor Management Committee to review this policy and make recommendations on how to reduce leave balances that exceed the 524 hour maximum carry over. - (c) "On December 31, 2001, employees leave banks will be converted from days to hours.
+Leave earned on or prior to December 31, 2001 shall be credited on the basis of one-day equals 12 hours.
+Leave earned after December 31, 2001 shall be computed on the basis of one-day equals 8 hours.
+After December 31, 2001, all leave usage will be charged in hours and based on hours used." - (d) All other employees must use a minimum of 40 hours of annual leave during each Fiscal Year. - (e) All use of annual leave requires prior supervisory approval.
 Written requests for scheduling leave should be submitted in accordance with departmental procedures as far in advance as possible.
-Approval will be based on staffing needs and seniority, where practical. - (e) Upon termination of employment for any reason, employees with six or more months of continuous service shall be paid any accumulated annual leave credits minus one day's pay for each day the employee fails to have given the County 10 days' minimum notice.
+Approval will be based on staffing needs and seniority, where practical. - (f) Upon termination of employment for any reason, employees with six or more months of continuous service shall be paid any accumulated annual leave credits minus one day's pay for each day the employee fails to have given the County 10 days' minimum notice.
+Additionally, annual leave accruals will be converted to hours at the rate of one-day equals eight hours.
+Effective July 1, 2001, all leave accounting will be based on hours for both accrual and usage.
+A leave day shall be defined as those hours equal to one-fifth of the normal basic workweek, (40) forty hours.
+The current employee leave balances based on days shall be converted to hours using a factor of eight equals one day.

-Section 10.3. - Personal Leave.
+Section 11.3. - Personal Leave.

-- (a) Employees shall receive six personal leave days each calendar year. - (b) Employees hired after April 30th of the calendar year shall receive four personal leave days for that year. - (c) Employees hired after August 31st of the calendar year shall receive two personal leave days for the year. - (d) Employees hired after November 30th of the calendar year shall not receive any personal leave for that year. - (e) Personal leave must be taken during the calendar year in which it is granted upon prior approval of the immediate supervisor and may not be carried over from year to year.
+- (a) Employees shall receive six personal leave days each calendar year. - (b) Employees hired after April 30th of the calendar year shall receive four personal leave days for that year. - (c) Employees hired after August 31st of the calendar year shall receive two personal leave days for the year. - (d) Employees hired after November 30th of the calendar year shall not receive any personal leave for that year.

+- (e) Personal leave must be taken during the calendar year in which it is granted upon prior approval of the immediate supervisor and may not be carried over from year to year. - (f) Leave earned after December 31, 2001 shall be on the basis of one day equals eight hours.
+After December 31, 2001, all leave usage will be charged in hours and based on hours used.

-Section 10.4 - Disability Leave.
+Section 11.4 - Disability Leave.